 Cash equivalents are highly liquid, short-term investments (generally 3 months or less) with minimal interest rate risk.
 They are reported either at amortized cost or fair value.
 The difference between their amortized cost and fair value is minimal.
 Examples include demand deposits at banks, T-bills, commercial paper, etc. These exclude amounts that are restricted for at least 12 months.

-Marketable securities are debt/equity investments traded in the public markets such that their value can be determined from price information in the public market.
+Marketable securities are debt/equity investments traded in the secondary markets such that their value can be determined from price information in the public market.

 Trade receivables (also called accounts receivable) represent amounts owed to a company by its customers.
 They are typically reported at net realizable value (which is based on an estimate of collectability).